Self-help books often promote the power of positive affirmations.

 9 Positive Affirmations for Men

 Here are some affirmations for men, including affirmations of self-acceptance and positive body image.
-These affirmations are based on a larger list of 30 affirmations and was adapted using the cognitive behavioral therapy idea of “negative core beliefs.”
+These affirmations are based on a larger list of 30 affirmations and were adapted using the cognitive behavioral therapy idea of “negative core beliefs.”

 - I am responsible for looking after me;